BendikOlsen/node-passport-login-demo/README.md

-# header H6 Login-demo - The beginning of my picture sharing APP.
+#6 Login-demo - The beginning of my picture sharing APP.

 Simple app created with Node.js, Express.js and MongoDB